Why you should be using data analytics in marketing

 And of course, once your marketing activity is underway, the insights don’t stop there.
 Ideally, you want to be able to report on marketing activity regularly, making sure stakeholders have a full view of what is going on at any point.

-Software tip: Apteco FastStats allows you to predict ROI and then share predictions with your stakeholders through interactive dashboard tool, Orbit – ideal for keeping everyone up to date with the latest info in an understandable way.
+Software tip: Apteco FastStats allows you to predict ROI and then share predictions with your stakeholders through the interactive dashboard tool, Orbit – ideal for keeping everyone up to date with the latest info in an understandable way.

 Test, Evaluate, Repeat